September 20, 2024

 by Nyle DiMarco with Robert Siebert

-William Morrow; 2022.
+William Morrow, 2022.
 317 pages.
 Biography

 A heartfelt and inspiring memoir by Nyle DiMarco, actor, producer, model, advocate, and cultural icon of the international Deaf community.
 DiMarco is half of a pair of Deaf twins born to a multi-generational Deaf family in Queens, New York.
 At the hospital one day after he was born, Nyle “failed” his first test—a hearing test—to the joy and excitement of his parents.
 In this moving and engrossing memoir, Nyle shares stories, both heartbreaking and humorous, of what it means to navigate a world built for hearing people.
 From growing up in a rough-and-tumble childhood in Queens with his big and loving Italian-American family to where he is now, Nyle has always been driven to explore beyond the boundaries given him.
 Deaf Utopia is more than a memoir, it is a cultural anthem—a proud and defiant song of Deaf culture and a love letter to American Sign Language, Nyle’s primary language.
 Through his stories and those of his Deaf brothers, parents, and grandparents, Nyle opens many windows into the Deaf experience.